marcjwilliams1/SubClonalSelection.jl/example/README.md

 ## `fitABCmodels` function
 An analysis is performed with the ```fitABCmodels``` function that takes as input either a vector of Floats or a string pointing to a text file containing a vector of floats.
 These values are the VAF values from a deep sequencing experiment.
 There are a number of parameters that can be modified in the ```fitABCmodels``` function, these are given below and can also be accessed with ```?fitABCmodels``` in a Julia session.

+### A note in input data
+The method does not take into account copy number variation in the genome, so data should be filtered for a single copy number state.
+For example, in general we only use mutation in heterozygous diploid states, however the approach in theory should work with with other ploidy state and there is an optional argument `ploidy` should you wish to use mutations in triploid or haploid regions for example.
+We would also only recommend applying this to data when there is a significant number of sub clonal mutations, we would recommend having at least 100 such mutations.
+Naturally, the more mutations you have the better your inferences will be.

 ### Function arguments
 - `read_depth = 200.0`: Mean read depth of the target data set